BIRD-Laboratories/QuantStudy/README.md

 - Once approved, your contribution will be merged into the main branch.

 Thank you for your interest in contributing to the `QuantStudy` project!

+### Disclousures

+This project was constructed during pair programming with DeepSeek V2 06-28.